vvalleejo/vvalleejo/README.md

 <br><h2>👋 Hi there I'm Víctor Vallejo</h2></br>
-<br>I'm a spanish 🇪🇸 BEng Data Engineering & Systems Student.
+<br>I'm a spanish 🇪🇸 BEng Data Engineering & Systems las year Student.
 I have a strong academic background in Machine Learning, AI and mathematics.
 In addition I have a huge passion for Investments and Quantitative Finance, and my professional goal is to apply my technical model to the finance and banking field.
 In my free time I enjoy:</br>

 <li>🥊🤼‍ Training and watching MMA & Boxing.</li>
 <li>🏋 Lifting weights.</li>